vanderhe/fortnet/doc/recipes/docs/fnetdata/index.rst

 Following the necessary imports, the main method first generates the corresponding next neighbor distances as already mentioned above.
 Two simple list comprehensions further establish lists with the in- and output paths.
-While iterating over all input paths, each corresponding output folder gets created and the ASE `Atoms` object appended to an empty list of structures.
+While iterating over all input paths, an ASE `Atoms` object gets appended to an empty list of structures.
 The individual total energies of the datapoints are stored in an empty Numpy array, where the number of rows being determined by the number of datapoints and the columns by the number of global targets per datapoint.
-Finally, a ``Fortformat`` object gets instantiated using the gathered informations, as well as providing keyword arguments to determine if atomic properties are present (default: False) and whether the coordinates should be saved in fractional or absolute format (default: False).
+Finally, a ``Fortformat`` object gets instantiated using the gathered information, as well as providing keyword arguments to determine if atomic properties are present (default: False) and whether the coordinates should be saved in fractional or absolute format (default: False).

 *****************